benkeil/github-operator/docs/discuss.md

 - Supports `Create` and `Update`
 - Resource ID is `id: Int`

-> Dedicated Resource or part of Repository? ✅❌
+> Dedicated Resource? ❌

-> Manage all Rule Sets? ✅❌
+> Manage all Rule Sets? ✅